Masanada Hoovu

 Padma Vasanthi had originally been signed to play one of the roles and even learnt roller skating for the same.
-After his death, the same role was enacted by Vijayalakshmi Singh and a bicycle replaced the roller skates.
-Chandrika who would become a lead actress in the 90s has played a small role in the movie under her real name Sribharathi.
+After Kanagal's death, the same role was enacted by Vijayalakshmi Singh and a bicycle replaced the roller skates.
+Chandrika who would become a lead actress in the 90s plays a small role in the movie under her real name Sribharathi.